Gayathri-RG/19EC409-DTSP-2025-2026/EXP 1(C) : Analysis of audio signal for noise removal.md

-# EXP 1 :  ANALYSIS OF DFT WITH AUDIO SIGNAL
+# EXP 1 :  ANALYSIS OF AUDIO SIGNAL WITH NOISE REMOVAL

 # AIM: